The Animal Mind: Philosophical Perspectives on Animal Cognition

 • Ethical considerations in animal cognition research

-• Evaluating competing explanations for behaviour
+• Evaluating competing explanations for animal behaviour

 • Animal communication systems

-• Learning, memory, and behavioural flexibility
+• Learning, memory and behavioural flexibility

 • Social learning and cultural transmission